hshenCode/hrpc/README.md

 # hrpc
-It's a simple Java RPC framework based on Netty.
+It's a simple Java RPC framework based on Spring, Netty and Consul.

 ## How it works
 Some articles in Chinese: